Quick install with one command

 # Create a migration

-php forge.php make:migration CreateUsersTable
+php forge.php generate:migration CreateUsersTable

 # Run migrations

-php forge.php migrate
+php forge.php db:migrate

 <?php